vovgou/loxodon-framework/Loxodon.Framework/Assets/LoxodonFramework/Readme.txt

 UPDATE NOTES
 ----------------------------------------
+version 1.9.12
+	Fixed a bug that IL2CPP does not support resurrection for weak references.

 version 1.9.9
 	Added support for FairyGUI, please use macro "FAIRY_GUI" to enable this feature.
 	Added async and await feature for unity's coroutines,CustomYieldInstruction,YieldInstruction,AsyncOperation,IAsyncResult,IAsyncResult<T>,etc.